ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 Upon saving, formatting will be applied if possible.

 After formatting, the [Current](../core-movements.md#current) movement will be executed, to reduce disorientation caused by the misplaced selection due to content changes.

+## Visual

+Keybinding: `v`

+This should also be known as "enable selection extension", it got its name from Vim's Visual mode.

+This is used for grouping multiple selections into a single selection.

+For example, selecting multiple words or multiple lines.

+It behaves more or less the same as click-and-drag in the textbox or text area of common GUI applications, but imagine being able to tune **both** ends, unlike using a mouse where an incorrect selection means you have to start over again.

+When selection extension is enabled:

+1. Each selection is composed of 2 ranges (formerly 1 range).
+1. There's only one moveable range at a time.
+1. Press `v` again to change the moveable range to the other range.
+1. Every character between the two ranges, including the two ranges, is selected
+1. Selection-wise actions work on the extended range
+1. Press `ESC` to disable selection extension